dbieber/davidbieber.com/hugo/content/snippets/2021-01-02-spaced-repetition-in-roam-research.md

 ## Spaced Repetition Alternatives

-There are multiple ways of doing spaced repetition in Roam, of which is this just one.
+There are multiple ways of doing spaced repetition in Roam, of which this is just one.
 Note that most spaced repetition systems in Roam Research use the "delta" feature.
 However, we are not using this feature.
 CortexFutura provides [a way of using the delta feature for spaced repetition here](https://www.cortexfutura.com/preliminary-spaced-repetition-roam/).
+Roam Toolkit provides another system for doing spaced repetition in Roam, which you can [view on YouTube here](https://www.youtube.com/watch?v=08o8q_bOedw).

 One of the most popular spaced repetition systems is called [Anki](https://apps.ankiweb.net/).
 It's great for language learning.
 I'd be remiss not to mention it.
 The reason I prefer doing spaced repetition directly in Roam is that the friction to creating cards is much lower in Roam for me, since I'm taking notes and writing my ideas in there already.